Skip to content

 • Partner roaming.
 Beyond the group affiliates, Orange has roaming agreements with third-party operators.
 Not all of those partners necessarily support LTE-M or NB-IoT, and the expected bearer may fall back to generic LTE or to 2G where the LPWAN profiles have no agreement.

 • Management APIs.
-Activation, suspension, reactivation of SIMs, exposed via Datavenue or directly via the IoT Hub APIs.
+Activation, suspension, reactivation of SIMs, exposed via the Orange Developer APIs (Live Objects, IoT Managed Global Connectivity).

 The roaming topic is central for mobile devices that cross borders.
-An Orange Live IoT acceptance review typically includes a mapping of target countries, of expected bearers in each country and of the applicable roaming agreements.
+An Orange deployment review typically includes a mapping of target countries, of expected bearers in each country and of the applicable roaming agreements.

-The typical process to submit a device for Orange Live IoT acceptance involves several steps, the duration of which depends on the complexity of the product and on the number of affiliates targeted.
+The typical journey to submit a device to Orange Connected Validation involves several steps, the duration of which depends on the complexity of the product and on the number of affiliates targeted.

 1. Prerequisites.
-GCF-certified device (or in the process of GCF certification with a realistic plan), RED compliance in Europe or local regulatory compliance in the target country, eUICC certified GSMA SAS-UP.
+GCF certification obtained or planned for cellular devices, RED compliance in Europe or local regulatory compliance in the target country, GSMA SAS-UP certified eUICC if the product embeds an eSIM.

 2. Commercial framing.
-Opening of a contact with Orange Business, definition of the scope (France, Europe, Africa), of expected bearers (LTE Cat-1, LTE-M, NB-IoT, 5G), of expected volumes and of possible Datavenue integration.
+Opening of a contact with Orange Business, definition of the scope (France, Europe, Africa), of expected bearers (LTE Cat-1, LTE-M, NB-IoT depending on the country, 5G, LoRaWAN), of expected volumes and of possible Live Objects integration.

-Orange Live IoT acceptance is an operator programme.
+Orange validation is an operator programme.
 It does not substitute for the regulatory dimension, which in France is the responsibility of ARCEP for spectrum and of the European Commission via RED for placement on the market.

 The breakdown: